-The post you’ve been waiting for is finally here!
+The blog post you’ve been waiting for is finally here!
 I’ve had lots of messages about zero waste and pregnancy over the last few months.
 I really wanted to wait until baby Vasco’s arrival to write down my thoughts on the subject and then of course, babies take ALL attention and time.
 However, I decided to steal some time away this afternoon to quickly work on this post before baby boy wakes up from his nap!

 Zero Waste Pregnancy Test

 It seemed like I was set up for zero waste sabotage from the very beginning, because how did I learn I was pregnant but with a *gasp* plastic at-home pregnancy test.
 Of course, I took several tests to be absolutely positive of the results.
 I was sad about the waste, just thinking of how many pregnancy tests are used by women around the world daily, but mostly excited about the results and didn’t worry too much about the waste.
 Exciting news though guys!
-I learned several months into my pregnancy that there’s a flushable, biodegradable pregnancy test that will be available online soon.
+I learned several months into my pregnancy that there’s a flushable, biodegradable eco-friendly pregnancy test that will be available online soon.
 It’s a company called Lia; be sure to check out their website.
 It’s such a wonderful concept; I’m so glad someone thought of this!!

 Low Waste Prenatal Vitamins

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.